APEX101/DeepLearning-RSCCASNForecasting/README.md

 Trained the timeSeries dataset on GoogleColab using LSTMs.

 ## TechnicalAspects
+- Trained on GoogleColab
-Data Preprocessing and Scaling.
+- Data Preprocessing and Scaling.
-Data Cleaning
+- Data Cleaning
-Exploratory Data  Analysis
+- Exploratory Data  Analysis
-Created Batches using TimeSeries Generator.
+- Created Batches using TimeSeries Generator.
-Trained the dataset using LSTMs  and firstly verified the forecasted results on validation data. by checking if achieved Similar trends as expected comparing the graph of predicted and actual trends.
+- Trained the dataset using LSTMs  and firstly verified the forecasted results on validation data.
+- by checking if achieved Similar trends as expected comparing the graph of predicted and actual trends.
-Removed Overfitting problems using EarlyStop Callbacks.
+- Removed Overfitting problems using EarlyStop Callbacks.
-Achieving Good accuracy in trends forecasted and Plotted the trends for next Year.
+- Achieving Good accuracy in trends forecasted and Plotted the trends for next Year.
-Tuned the model.
+- Tuned the model.
-Saved the model.
+- Saved the model.